rikaklassen/fundraising/texts/buymeacoffee.md

 Note: Bestie needs a night off to do homework.
 Or contribute to her PayPal here: paypal.me/bglamours.

 Confirmation Message: Thank you for making bestie's life easier!
-##### Wage for full day work (for bestie)
+##### Help with student aid (for bestie)
-Price: $160
+Price: $11900

-Note: Bestie is tired of working for tips and wants minimum wage as a waitress.
-In Finland, they don't tip and work for 12 euros/hour.
-Contribute to her PayPal here: paypal.me/bglamours.
+Note: Bestie got shortcharged by Manitoba Student Aid and need to study full-time.
+She is eligible for maximum $350 a week.
+Or contribute to her PayPal here: paypal.me/bglamours.

+Confirmation Message: Thank you for helping bestie through college!
+##### Help with a night off from work (for bestie)
+Price: $600

+Note: Bestie had a horrible day at school due to failing an exam.
+Help her with a night off from work.
+Would help her study full-time.
+Or contribute to her PayPal here: paypal.me/bglamours.

-Confirmation: Thank you for making bestie's day a bit easier!
+Confirmation Message: Thank you for making bestie's days!
+##### Help with rent (for bestie)
+Price: $800

+Note: Besite will need some help with rent while going to college.
+Or pay it forward here: paypal.me/bglamours

+Confirmation Message: Thank you for helping bestie make the best of college!
 ##### Send a pizza (to bestie)
 Price: $20